JetBrains-Research/TestSpark/CONTRIBUTING.md

 - `TestGenieLabelsBundle` is used to load the text of various UI labels in the code (from `defaults/Labels.properties` file in the `recourses` directory).
 - `TestGenieToolTipsBundle` is used to load the text of various tooltips in the code (from `defaults/Tooltips.properties` file in the `resources` directory).

+### Translations
+The vast majority of labels, tooltip-texts and messages are saved in their own `.properties` files.
+This is practical if you wish to translate the plugin to a different language - changing these files should translate most of the plugin elements.
+The only omitted texts are those which require certain properties set to them (e.g. IntelliJ's `.preferredSize`).
+Those have to be translated in the code.
+There also exists a `.properties` file for default TestGenie configurations.
+It is not related to linguistics, but useful if you wish to change default values of the plugin.

 ## Tests

 The tests for TestGenie can be found in `src/test` directory.